benguild/PullToDismissTransition/README.md

 ## Alternatively, implementing `PullToDismissTransition` directly

 While the `PullToDismissable` protocol is provided for your convenience and to reduce code complexity in re-use, it is also fine to implement `PullToDismissTransition` yourself directly by referencing this protocol's code for the transition's integration.

+## Author

+Ben Guild, hello@benguild.com

+## License

+`PullToDismissTransition` is available under the MIT license.
+See the LICENSE file for more info.